Motivated Seller Script — The 5-Phase Framework With Real Dialogue

 How fast should I call a new lead?

 Within minutes if you can, always within the hour.
 Our leads arrive in your CRM in real time precisely so your call lands while the verification conversation is still fresh in the seller’s mind.
+Full timing system: how to respond to motivated sellers faster.

 What if the seller doesn’t answer the first call?